 Each holder of Preferred Stock is entitled to vote on all matters stockholders are entitled to vote and to cast the number of votes as shall equal the whole number of shares of common stock into which their shares of Preferred Stock are convertible.
-The Third Amended and Restated Certificate of Incorporation provides that so long as any shares of Series 1 remain outstanding, the holders of the Series 1 Preferred Stock voting as single class have the right to elect one director; so long as any shares of Series B Preferred Stock voting as single class have the right to elect one director; so long as any shares of Series B Preferred Stock remain outstanding, the holders of the Series B Preferred Stock voting as single class have the right to elect one director; so long as any shares of Series B Preferred Stock remain outstanding, the holders of the Series 1 Preferred Stock voting as single class have the right to elect one director; so long as any shares of Series B Preferred Stock remain outstanding, the holders of the Series 1 Preferred Stock and the holders of the common stock and preferred Stock and the holders of the common stock of the common stock and Preferred Stock voting together as a single class on an as converted basis have the right to elect one director; and the holders of the common stock are entitled to elect one director exclusively as a separate class.
+The Third Amended and Restated Certificate of Incorporation provides that so long as any shares of Series 1 remain outstanding, the holders of the Series 1 Preferred Stock voting as single class have the right to elect one director; so long as any shares of Series B Preferred Stock remain outstanding, the holders of the Series B Preferred Stock voting as single class have the right to elect one director; so long as any shares of Series B Preferred Stock remain outstanding, the holders of the Series B Preferred Stock voting as single class have the right to elect one director; so long as any shares of Series B Preferred Stock remain outstanding, the holders of the Series 1 Preferred Stock and the holders of the common stock voting as single class on an as converted basis have the right to elect two directors, the holders of the common stock and Preferred Stock voting together as a single class on an as converted basis are entitled to elect one director; and the holders of the common stock are entitled to elect one director exclusively as a separate class.
 All of the rights set forth in the preceding sentence terminate upon consummation of a firm commitment underwritten public offering with net proceeds to us of at least \$15,000,000 and following such event the Preferred Stock will have no voting rights except as otherwise required by law.
-Except as otherwise required by Delaware law, and subject to the rights of the holders of Preferred Stock described above to elect certain directors and vote on an as converted basis together with the holders of the common stock, all stockholder action other than the election of directors is taken by the vote of a majority of the outstanding shares of common stock
+Except as otherwise required by Delaware law, and subject to the rights of the holders of Preferred Stock described above to elect certain directors and vote on an as converted basis together with the holders of the common stock, all stockholder action other than the election of directors is taken by the vote of a majority of the outstanding shares of common stock voting as a single class present at a meeting of stockholders at whic